AYANDEY/Scope-Analyser/README.md

 The initial configuration can be set up by the "self.config" file and the position of windows is saved in "self.pos" file

-Check self.config file for the initial configuration.. "self.config" is not added in the Win installer
+Check "self.config" file for the initial configuration.. "self.config" is not added in the Win installer